shanecrosby/MysteryGame/README.md

 ## Features

-- Beautiful night-time scene with animated stars and moon
+- Beautiful night-time scene with snowy landscape, detailed trees and fully textured moon
-- Icicle decorations framing the screen
+- Self-emissive icicle decorations framing the screen, glowing from within.
 - Interactive mystery storyline following footprints to a cave
 - Three clues to collect per scene.
 Scene only advances once all clues collected.
 - Design optimised for 1080p display.